-Report on matters under paragraph 4(1AB) of Part 1 of the Third-Schedule $\underline{3}$ to the Hong Kong Insurance Companies Ordinance

-• s outstanding and the relevant amount applicable, as ed in note x to the financial information, amounted to HK\$ S, HK\$ and HK\$ respectively as at 31 December 20X1.
-In o ur opinion: (i) proper records have been maintained in accordance with section 16 of the Ordinance in respect of the year ended 31 December 20X1; and (ii) the value of the assets of the Company as determined under the Ordinance and reported in note to the financial information exceeds its liabilities by not less than the relevant amount applicable at 31 December 20X1.
-Cert C & Co. tified Public Accountants (P ditor Address] te] ractising) [or Certifie ed Public Accountants]
+Report on matters under paragraph 4(1AB) of Part 1 of Schedule 3 to the Hong Kong Insurance Ordinance relevant premium income, the relevant claims outstanding and the rele ed in section 10 of the Ordinance and reported in note x to the financial • • HK\$, HK\$ and HK\$ respectively as at 3 1 December 20X1.
+In ou r opinion: (i) proper records have been maintained in accordance with section 16 of the year ended 31 December 20X1; and the Ordinance in respect of (ii) the value of the assets of the Company as determined under the Ordina to the financial information exceeds its liabilities by not less than the rel at 31 December 20X1. • Cert & Co. fied Public Accountants (Practising) [or Certified Public Accountants] itor Address]

-Example 2 - Long term insurer: an auditor's report on financial information to be submitted to the Insurance Authority in accordance with Parts 4 and 5 of the Third-Schedule 3
+Example 2 - Long term insurer: an auditor's report on financial information to be submitted to the Insurance Authority in accordance with Parts 4 and 5 of Schedule 3